hellinger04/monadic/README.md

 Courses 2, 3, and 4 are based off of material from the course ["Functional programming and type systems"](https://xavierleroy.org/mpri/2-4/), taught by OCaml developer [Xavier Leroy](https://xavierleroy.org/teaching.html).
 In particular, the Exception, State, and Continuation monads are mainly TypeScript re-implementations of monads that Leroy originally implemented in OCaml.

+The buttons were inspired by these Minecraft buttons: ["Minecraft Style Menu & Buttons"](https://codepen.io/joexmdq/pen/EOMLzg) by [Joel](https://codepen.io/joexmdq)